 Skansen also has a zoo housing indigenous animals as well as more “exotic” species from around the world – and there's a petting zoo for the kids!

-The world’s largest (and one of its most important) photography museums, Fotografiska provides a home for contemporary art in the middle of Stockholm.
+The world’s largest (and one of its most important) contemporary photography museums, Fotografiska provides a home for this art in the middle of Stockholm.

 Found in a waterfront warehouse, the museum also houses an award-winning restaurant and a bookshop.